wwevo/7dtd-chrani-server/README.md

     to the games chat

-Listen to chat commands (*The main loop*)
+Listen and react to telnet lines / chat commands (*The main loop*)

-    should run and do nothing else but timeout (if set up), listen to chat-commands and trigger their actions
+    should run and do nothing else but timeout (if set up), listen to telnet lines / chat commands and trigger their actions a list of already available commands can be found further down write your own, it's easy!

-The player-poll
+The player-poll (background task)

     periodically scans for new players and stores the data in a sqlite3 database

 together with player-positions and chat commands, we are free to develop bot-functions like conditional teleporting and setting up a home-zone for example

 **The following commands and actions are available at this time:**
 * greeting new players, welcoming back old ones
-* setting up a lobby (/set up lobby)
+* setting up a lobby (/set up lobby), and remove it again (/make the lobby go away)
     * new players will get ported to the lobby location
     * a command will allow them to get sent back to their original spawn (/password <password>)
     * players will be ported back to the lobby after death if they haven't entered the password